smoores-dev/storyteller/docs/docs/administering.md

 The available acceleration frameworks are:

-- OpenBLAS.
-This is a CPU-based BLAS library; this means that you can use it without a GPU.
-It's supported by most CPUs; if you're using your CPU, we recommend that you try out OpenBLAS, as it may have better performance than the default whisper.cpp build.
 - cuBLAS-11.8.
 This is a CUDA-based BLAS library.
 It requires a CUDA-enabled NVIDIA GPU.
 Specifically, this is for GPUs with CUDA 11; use cuBLAS-12.4 if you are running CUDA 12
 - cuBLAS-12.4.
 Same as cuBLAS-11.8, but for CUDA 12.
+- hipBLAS.
+This is an AMD-based BLAS library.
+It requires an AMD GPU that supports the ROCm computation framework, and for the AMD GPU drivers to be installed on the host